 Research laboratories and computers

-several research laboratories and hundreds of computers, funded by external grants and the college.
+Several research laboratories and hundreds of computers, funded by external grants and the university.

 - Examples include: